msanders/snipmate.vim/README.rst

       [2011-02-09, `ervandew`_]

-    * Updated README: added contributors, instructions how to install snipMate, some spellchecking of my wonderfull english, added this Changelog [2011-02-07, `garbas`_]
+    * Updated README: added contributors, instructions how to install snipMate, some spellchecking of my wonderful English, added this Changelog [2011-02-07, `garbas`_]

     * Fixed bug: When leaving a placeholder unchanged and trying to jump to the